Hebei University of Technology

 The Hebei University of Technology (HEBUT; 河北工业大学 (Hebei Industrial University)) is a provincial public university in Tianjin, China.
-The university is now sponsored by Hebei Province, Tianjin Municipality, and the Ministry of Education.
-It is a member of the Double First Class University Plan and the former Project 211.
+It is affiliated with the province of Hebei, and co-funded by the Hebei Provincial Government, Tianjin Municipal Government, and the Ministry of Education.
+It is part of Project 211 and the Double First-Class Construction.

 The university has around 23,000 undergraduate students and 7,500 postgraduate students.
 There is 1,940 academic staff members at the university.

 History

 The institution was established by Yuan Shikai, receiving a royal charter in 1903 as Peiyang Technological School, from Guangxu Emperor.
 Zhou Xuexi was the university's first president (Chinese: 总办).
 The university modeled itself on the famous European and American institutions of higher learning and aimed to rejuvenate China by training qualified personnel with new scientific and technological knowledge.
 In 1958, after restructuring, institution was renamed Hebei institution of Technology.
 In 1995, institution was renamed Hebei University of Technology.